pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 ```
 Vijay is a tall boy.
-Tamil is a old language.
+Tamil is an old language.
 The Himalayas is a tall mountain range.

 India is a large Democracy.